Buying a Used Nissan Leaf Is Really Smart

 A: The newer Leafs are even better -- bigger battery, stronger engine, more features, less dorky.
 So if you can afford a newer Leaf, go for it -- especially if a combination of federal, state, local, and utility incentives make the cost somewhat comparable.
 But if you just want to pay the least amount possible for a great car, go used.

-It is worth noting that the last generation of electric cars did not hold their value for re-sale, because the technology is advancing so quickly, the same will likely be true for the current generation of electric cars.
+It is worth noting that the last two generations of electric cars did not hold their value for re-sale, because the technology is advancing so quickly, the same might be true for the current generation of electric cars.
 So buying used protects you from the first, worst devaluation shock.

 Q: Should I install a Level 2 home charger?

 A: Yes.
 You can get a Juice Box on Amazon for under $600, and either plug it into a dryer/RV 240-volt outlet, or get a hard-wired version and have an electrician run a 240-volt line from your circuit box.
 The Juice Box I linked to is the one I bought, and is WiFi capable, so you can track your car's charging over the Internet, and see your charging history, and be alerted if the system goes off-line (e.g., if your house loses power).
 That's fun, but overkill, so there are cheaper charging units available, too, which I can't speak to, but which are no doubt fine.
-[UPDATE: This model by Siemens costs less, but I would miss the WiFi access and 4 extra feet of cord.
+[UPDATE: This model by Siemens costs less.
 Morec has a no-frills model.
 ChargePoint has a new model for home charging stations with some bells I wouldn't pay for but someone might like.]
+A longer charging cable is really convenient if you end up parking in a slightly different position.

 Q: How do I tell the Leaf to charge at night when the rates go down?